MedicalResearch.com Interview with:Christine Mauro PhD

 MedicalResearch.com: What is the background for this study?
 What are the main findings?

-Response: As of November 2016, 28 states have legalized medical marijuana.
+Response: As of November 2016, 28 states have legalized medical marijuana with online dispensary canada providing information for anyone who is interested in finding out more.
 Several previous studies have found an increase in use for adults after legalization, but not for adolescents.

 Response: The readers should take away several things.

 - First, despite men being more likely to use marijuana than women are in all age groups, there were relatively few gender differences in terms of the impact of medical marijuana on marijuana use.

 - Second, we found no evidence of an effect of medical marijuana law enactment in any marijuana use outcome for both men and women aged 12-17.

 - Lastly, we did see an increase in both past-month use and daily use among past-year users in both men and women aged 26+ after enactment, but no changes in past year marijuana used disorder.